scripting-drafts/Port-Barcelona-Whatsapp-Bot/README.md

  - starlette

 Classes of Whatsapp Web change with time, so the code has to be updated with the proper new classes.
-More info on /classes/ and in the CSS SELECTORS section of port-bot.py
+More info in the CSS SELECTORS section of port-bot.py

 *https://golang.org/doc/install?download=go1.12.darwin-amd64.pkg
 **https://github.com/odeke-em/drive

-# Next Steps
+# TO DO

 * Port-bot cleanup
 * Embedded Google Maps on the Frontend